nahumsa/n-blog/content/post/2020-06-26-Cellular-Automaton.md

 <p style="text-align:center;"><img src="{{site.baseurl}}/assets/2020-06-26-Cellular-Automaton/CA_30.png"></p>
 <h1 style="text-align:center;">Rule 30</h1>

-- **Rule 90**: This rule produces a fractal that is known as the Sierpinsky Triangle, which comes up when you have the binomial coefficient $$\binom{N}{k} \mod 2$$.
+- **Rule 90**: This rule produces a fractal that is known as the Sierpinsky Triangle, which comes up when you have the binomial coefficient $\binom{N}{k} \mod 2$.
 That is, if we construct the Pascal's Triangle mod 2 we have the Sierpinsky Triangle.
 This is also known as an [additive cellular automaton](https://mathworld.wolfram.com/AdditiveCellularAutomaton.html), because of the relation with mod 2.

 {{< rawhtml >}}
 <p style="text-align:center;"><img src="/figures/2020-06-26-Cellular-Automaton/CA_90.png"></p>